TCGV/blog/_posts/2019-12-23-stock-option-pricing-inference.md

   <br>
 </p>

 Intuitively, by looking at this plot, it feels that the Cauchy density isn't as much as a good fit as the Gaussian density.
-Indeed, it has a fitting error 1.461 times higher than the Gaussian density.
+Indeed, the log-likelihood ratio of the Gaussian Model to the Cauchy Model is 7.5107, quite significant.

 The general consensus for the Cauchy distribution is that it has too fat tails, which in our case may lead to overpriced options.
 Nevertheless, it can be very useful for defining a high volatility scenario for risk analysis.